Brenda Dixon Gottschild

 Doctoral Dissertation Fellowship

-in Women's Studies - teaching fellowship programs
+in Women's Studies - grad school fellowships

 In its 37-year history, the Woodrow Wilson Foundation has awarded over 500 Women's Studies Fellowships.
 This program has made a significant contribution to the field, and we take great pride in the Fellowship's accomplishments.